Municipal Asphalt Plant: Landmark designations

 The New York City Landmarks Preservation Commission (LPC) designated the mixing plant as a New York City landmark in January 1976; for several years, it was the youngest building in New York City to be designated as a landmark.
 At the time, Goldberger wrote that the mixing plant was a "crucial modern monument in the city" and that "it has been doing unofficial landmark duty for a long time".
-Conversely, some critics of the LPC questioned whether the mixing plant was even worthy of landmar kstatus.
+Conversely, some critics of the LPC questioned whether the mixing plant was even worthy of landmark status.
 Kent Barwick of the LPC said that, by giving landmark status to such structures as the Municipal Asphalt Plant, sidewalk clocks, and the interiors of several New York City Subway stations, the LPC was "getting closer to [...] a complete package" with regards to the types of structures that received landmark status.
 The mixing plant was also placed on the National Register of Historic Places in 1980.

 Management

-Asphalt Green Inc., a 501(c)3 nonprofit organization, operates the former Municipal Asphalt Plant.
+Asphalt Green Inc., a 501(c)(3) nonprofit organization, operates the former Municipal Asphalt Plant.
 George Murphy founded the organization in 1975, while he was advocating to convert the plant into a recreation center.
 Asphalt Green operates the recreation center in partnership with the New York City Department of Parks and Recreation and the New York City Council.
-The organization operates youth and adult sports programs; one-third of the programs are free to the public.
+The organization operates youth and adult sports programs, one-third of which are free to the public.
 Asphalt Green opened a second recreation center in Battery Park City in 2013; the Battery Park City facility contains a swimming pool, gymnasium, fitness center, and outdoor fields.